USS Johnston (DD-557): Mariana and Palau Islands campaign

 On 3 June 1944, Johnston joined a convoy of US warships headed to Kwajalein to join a fleet gathering to recapture Guam.
 The convoy arrived on 8 June, then made for Guam four days later with the invasion force and arrived by 18 June.
 The ongoing Battle of Saipan, however, delayed the invasion.
 On 30 June, the fleet was ordered to return to Kwajalein; Johnston arrived on 3 July and returned to patrol duty.
 When the invasion force was ordered back to Guam on 14 July, Johnston again sailed as part of its screen.
 The fleet arrived four days later.
 From 21 July to 1 August, Johnston joined several battleships, cruisers, and destroyers to furnish gunfire support for the 1st Marine Brigade and the 77th Infantry Division.
-Afterwards, from 2 August to 9 August, she screened for American ships.
+Afterwards, from 2 to 9 August, she screened for American ships.
 On 9 August, Johnston was ordered, with Franks, Haggard, Haily, Halford, Guest, Minneapolis, Cleveland, and Honolulu to return to the Marshalls.

-The flotilla arrived on 12 August, resupplied, and then sailed for Espiritu Santo from 19 August to 24 August.
+The flotilla arrived on 12 August, resupplied, and then sailed for Espiritu Santo from 19 to 24 August.
 Three days later, after undergoing minor repairs, Johnston set sail for Purvis Bay with Pennsylvania, Idaho, Louisville, Minneapolis, and seven other destroyers.
 The flotilla arrived on 29 August and joined escort carriers Marcus Island, Ommaney Bay, Petrof Bay, Kalinin Bay, with whom Johnston trained for carrier escort duty.
 On 4 September, Johnston, Haggard, Hailey, and Welles, escorting Petrof Bay, Kalinan Bay, and Saginaw Bay, set sail for the Palau Islands and the invasions of Peleliu and of Angaur.
 Johnston escorted these escort carriers until 18 September, when Johnston was reassigned to escort Kitkun Bay, White Plains, and Gambier Bay.
 Johnston and her charges received orders on 21 September to proceed to Ulithi, an atoll in the Caroline Islands, where they arrived on 23 September.